Faculty Center for Teaching

 Small Group Grants

 FCT invites applications for funding to support work in small groups on projects that will enhance teaching and learning on our campus.
 This initiative responds to faculty requests for disciplinary or topic-specific support for pedagogical development.
 This program also offers a way to involve students in dialogue about teaching and learning.
-We began this program as a pilot project last year and anticipate funding approximately 3 projects for Fall 2013 and/or Spring 2014 during a second pilot year.
-Grant submission deadlines are August 1, 2013 and December 2, 2013 (if funds remain).
+During this two year pilot, we have funded three projects for work in Fall 2012 and three projects in Fall 2013.
+We will be able to fund one or possibly two additional projects for Spring 2014.
+Grant submission deadline is December 2, 2013.

 Guidelines for Small Group Grants, AY 13-14